intel-analytics/ipex-llm/docs/readthedocs/source/doc/Friesian/QuickStart/Feature_engineering.md

 It provides high-level abstraction to simplify code and accelerates computation on Intel CPU.
 With Table recommender focused APIs, data scientists and machine learning engineers are able to quickly process datasets of all sizes.

-Processed features are feed into Orca Estimator to train recommender models, and loaded into Redis online inference.
+Processed features are feed into Orca Estimator to train recommender models, and then loaded into Redis for online inference.

 ## **Key Concepts**

-### **Table**
-A Table is a distributed collection of data.
+A **Friesian Table** is a distributed collection of data.
 It is built on top of [spark dataframe](https://spark.apache.org/docs/latest/sql-programming-guide.html#datasets-and-dataframes), with richer abstraction and optimizations under the hood, specifically for recommender systems.

-### **FeatureTable**
-FeatureTable is built on top of Friesian Table, it provides rich data processing and feature engineering functions for recommender systems.
+**FeatureTable** is built on top of Friesian Table.
+- A FeatureTable provides rich data processing and feature engineering methods specifically for recommender models.

-FeatureTable.df is then feed into [Orca Estimator](../../Orca/Overview/distributed-training-inference.md) for training purpose.
+- FeatureTable.df is then feed into [Orca Estimator](../../Orca/Overview/distributed-training-inference.md) for training purpose.

-### **StringIndex**
-A StringIndex is a Friesian Table with unique index values of categorical features.
+A **StringIndex** is a **Friesian Table** with unique index values for categorical features, it represents a mapping from categorical values to `id` of integers.
+- Frisian FeatureTable could generate StringIndex based feature frequency.
+- Integer `id`  starts from 1, reserving 0 for unknown features.

-A StringIndex is then used to transform categorical features of FeatureTable to integer values.
+- A StringIndex is then used to transform categorical features of Friesian FeatureTable to integer values.

-### **TargetCode**
-A TargetEncode is a Friesian Table, with representation of categorical data using target encoding.
+A **TargetEncode** is a Friesian Table with representation of categorical data using target encodes.
-Target encoding allows us to retain actual useful information about the categories while keeping the dimensionality of our data the same as the unencoded data.
-To target encode data, for each feature, we simply replace each category with the mean target value for samples which have that category.
+- Target encoding allows us to retain actual useful information about the categories while keeping the dimensionality of data the same as the unencoded data.

-A TargetCode is then used to transform categorical features of FeatureTable to mean statics.
+- To target encode data, **Friesian FeatureTable** simply replaces each category with the mean target value for samples which have that category.

 ## **Create a Friesian Table**